-For this study, Professors Eleanor Barnes, Susanna Dunachie and Paul Klenerman, led a team who collected blood samples from healthcare workers not known to have had a previous COVID-19 infection and those recently vaccinated with the Pfizer/BioNTech COVID-19 vaccine (two doses, 18-28 days apart), as well as patients with severe COVID-19 and healthcare workers with asymptomatic or mild COVID-19.
+For this study, Professors Eleanor Barnes, Susanna Dunachie and Paul Klenerman from Oxford University led a team who collected blood samples from healthcare workers not known to have had a previous COVID-19 infection and those recently vaccinated with the Pfizer/BioNTech COVID-19 vaccine (two doses, 18-28 days apart).
+They also collected samples from patients with severe COVID-19, as well as healthcare workers with asymptomatic or mild COVID-19.
 Blood samples were taken immediately before vaccination, and 7-17 days after a second dose of vaccine.
-The researchers tested antibody and T cell responses to the original strain of SARS-CoV-2 and compared this to responses to the two new variants (B1.1.7 and B1.351).
+The researchers tested antibody and T cell responses to the original strain of SARS-CoV-2 and compared this to responses to the two new variants (B.1.1.7 and B.1.351).

-They found that T cells that target the spike protein on SARS-CoV-2 were generated at a high level against all variants tested following two doses of the vaccine.
-These T cells appear to target regions of the spike protein that are conserved between all variants.
+T cells, a key component of your immune system, learn to recognise specific features of viruses in order to protect the body.
+In the case of COVID-19, immunologists have found that T cells learn to recognise parts of the Spike protein on SARS-CoV-2, the virus that causes COVID-19.
+They found that T cells that target the Spike protein were generated at a high level against all variants tested following two doses of the vaccine.
+These T cells appear to target regions of the Spike protein that are conserved between all variants, meaning that these T cells are able to recognise both the original virus and the newer variants.
 This is the first study to look at this effect and it suggests that effective T cell responses may be maintained at a good level against the new variants.